 The asset management sector has experienced strong growth in AUM over the past decade, surpassing levels reached before the 2007-09 global financial crisis (see Chart 1).
-Global AUM rose from \$50 trillion in 2004 to \$76 trillion in 2014,9 or 40% of global financial system assets, of which \$37 trillion was invested in regulated open-ended funds10 and \$3.0 trillion in hedge funds.11 At the end of 2015, roughly the same amount was invested in regulated open-ended funds, while hedge fund assets under management grew to \$3.2 trillion.12 A pronounced dip in global AUM occurred in the wake of the financial crisis and has since been reversed.
-AUM has grown in all regions, but the bulk of assets continue to be managed from the United States (US) and Europe.
+Global AUM rose from \$53.6 trillion in 2005 to \$76.7 trillion in 2015, 10 equating to 40% of global financial system assets, of which \$39.7 trillion was invested in regulated open-ended funds 11 and \$3.2 trillion in hedge funds.
+12 A pronounced dip in global AUM occurred in the wake of the financial crisis and has since been reversed.
+The bulk of assets continue to be managed from the United States (US) and Europe.